gumaerc-testorg/es.s71-spring-2014/content/pages/syllabus.md

 Video Journals
 --------------

 You'll be expected to submit a video journal entry, no more than 5 minutes in length by the end of each week.
-Please see the [Assignments]({{< baseurl >}}/pages/assignments) section for more information on this assignment / project.
+Please see the {{% resource_link 3988c3fc-a172-3afc-3ef8-41ea48585a33 "Assignments" %}} section for more information on this assignment / project.

 Outside of Classwork
 --------------------